geospiza-fortis/manga-recsys/app/src/routes/manga/+page.md

 Again, we recommend the most similar manga based on the cosine similarity of the left singular vector found by the singular value decomposition (SVD).
 The final model performs soft-clustering on a manga-tag bipartite network.
 We count all the possible paths between two manga through shared tags to create a manga-manga network.
-We then factorize the weighted adjacency matrix and find the nearest neighbors to each manga.
+We then recommend the most similar manga based on the number of shared tags.
+To ensure consistency among models, we embed the network onto a manifold using a spectral embedding ([Laplacian Eigenmap](https://www2.imm.dtu.dk/projects/manifold/Papers/Laplacian.pdf)).

 One immediate extension we can make to these models is to use frequent itemsets as words instead of just tags.
 In other words, we consider all bi-grams, tri-grams, etc. of tags as words.